 Eco magic, @Ecomagic5: This is a great topic.
 The UN and USAID are the front architects of disunity among nations.
 Poverty alleviation is just propaganda for their own self interest and selfish wants.

 Apan’ Tambua, @ApanTambua47: China in the past 10 years has helped Africa develop more than what UN and USAID have done since their formation.
 China’s involvement in the development of Africa is enough proof that other organizations do not help and when they do the money is consumed by wealthy corrupt individuals

 Notes and Sources

 1. New York Times, 20 Feb.
 2017.

 2. The U.N. used this as the cover of We Can, which also showed other ads.
 The theme was always: The West Must Give More.
-There was no hint that perhaps what would really help would be for the West to take less.
+There was no hint that perhaps the real solution would be for the West to take less.

 3. Rajiv Shaw is quoted by David Rieff in The Reproach of Hunger: Food, Justice, and Money in the Twenty-First Century.
 The Guardian story is “G8 New Alliance Condemned as New Wave of Colonialism.”
 One’s Tom Hart is quoted on One.org.